Bosnian Serbs demand their own army, leader says | DW | 28.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The Serb member of Bosnia's presidency has laid out plans for a Bosnian Serb army.
+The Serb member of Bosnia's presidency, Milorad Dodik, has laid out plans for a Bosnian Serb army.
 But the Croat member of the presidency, Zeljko Komsic, has described it as a "criminal act of rebellion."

 "We will withdraw consent for the (joint) army" in a vote in the Republika Srpska parliament, Bosnian Serb leader Milorad Dodik said